pybamm-team/pybamm-supporting-material/pybamm.md

 - Designed as a Common Modelling Framework for the Multiscale Modelling Faraday project.
   Facilitates sharing and distribution of **model** and **numerical methodologies** .

+- Not a general purpose solver (e.g. Comsol), focuses specifically on battery modelling.

 - Use it for:
     1. Running a battery simulation using one of the pre-built models, either as a single simulation or within parameter estimation